omkarcloud/google-maps-scraper/README.md

 ### ❓ Okay, you seem legit, but why should I use your Product?
 There are 10s of Google Maps Scrapers on the Internet, some by brands bigger than yours.

 For big brands, this is just one of many tools.
 For us, **it is our core product**.
-We've put in thousands of development hours perfecting it.
+We've put in thousands of development hours perfecting it, and our extremely proud of it.

 **Coming to Hard Facts:**
 - 📊 Tens of thousands of results per city with Zoom 18.
 Only 1-2 other brands can do this.
 - 🔑 Unlimited searches for a lifetime.
 Other websites charge $28 for just 50 searches.
-Our free plan gives more than that.
+Our free plan gives 200 searches, 4x more than them.
 - ⚡ Faster performance with lower bandwidth usage.
 - 🖥️ Easy to use — just open, enter query, start seeing results in a few seconds.
 - 📁 50+ data points extracted, most in the market.